Be-VirtualNet-MB/VMware-Tanzu-HAProxy-Unattended-Deployment/README.md

 VMware Tanzu HAProxy Unattended Deployment Script

+## HAProxy Image

+The HAProxy image can be found on the following location: <https://github.com/haproxytech/vmware-haproxy>
+The code was tested with version 0.2.0.

 ## Guidance

+- Download the HAProxy Image.
-Default location for the OVA file: C:\Temp
+- Default location for the OVA file: C:\Temp.
-## HAProxy Image

-The HAProxy image can be found on the following location: https://github.com/haproxytech/vmware-haproxy The code was tested with version 0.2.0.
+- Change all the variables depending on your environment.